Draussenduscher/Marginalia/README.md

 CSS selectors in general are limited to (following) siblings and children/descendants.
 (You can neither »see« parents nor preceding siblings.)

 `input` is a so called *empty element*, it must not contain anything, can never have children.
 It can have siblings.
-This means that with `input` you can only toggle (following) block elements on the same level or children of (following) block elements on the same level.
+This means that with `input` you can only toggle (following) elements on the same level or children of (following) block elements on the same level.

-We want the `side note` to be a div, a block element. `input` and `side note` will live on the same level, within the block `.text-with-side-notes`.
+We want the `side note` to be a div, a block element. `input` and `side note` will live on the same level, within the block `.text-with-side-note`.
 To be addressed with CSS selectors

 - `side note` must be a (following) sibling of `input`